 Optional Arts Extension – Shadow Puppet Theatre

-- Make a shadow puppet theatre using a cereal box and either waxed paper or printer paper.
+Make a shadow puppet theatre using a cereal box and either waxed paper or printer paper.
 There are great how-to tutorials both at Jimmie Lanley’s Hub Page (which also includes links to other info about shadow puppets) and on the website for Kix cereal.
 Here is Teacher Monisha’s theater and shadow puppets for Teacher Cym’s story of Perseus and Andromeda that we tell when we study Stars and Constellations.

 - More info on shadow puppets at Coolest Family on the Block.